earkevin11/Storage-Accounts/README.md

-# Shared Access Signatures  - At the Blob Level
+# Authorization via Shared Access Signatures  - At the Blob Level
+- Navigate to Storage Account and your container
+- Change Access Level > Select Private no anonymous access
+- Select any object > Generate a SAS (It will use 1 of the access key to generate a SAS)
+- Say we want to give access to a specific Blob for only 1 week, we can set a TIME LIMIMT for the SAS
+- We can also designate specific IP addresses to certain blobs
+- Access is only valid via the SAS.